How to say I wish in Portuguese?

 Hey guys!
 I have a few questions for you today!

 Have you ever wished upon a star?
-Or to get that great promotion at work?
-Or wished for more time with someone?
+To get that great promotion at work?
+Wished for more time with someone?
 Or even wished to learn Portuguese super fast?
 Everyone wishes for something and hopes that it will eventually come true.

-But how can we express these wishes in Portuguese?
+But how can we use wish in Portuguese?
 There are many different verbs we can use and they will be in the present subjunctive and imperfect past subjunctive forms.
 Let’s look at at some examples and where we can use them:

 Esperar – Eu espero que você se divirta no Rio de Janeiro.

-Expect/Hope – I hope you have fun in Rio de Janeiro.
+Expect/Hope – I hope you enjoy yourself in Rio de Janeiro.

 Desejar – Nós desejamos que vocês tenham um ótimo fim de semana.

-Wish – We wish you to have a great weekend.
+Wish – We wish you a great weekend.

 Gostar – Eu gostaria que você falasse mais baixo.

-Like – I would like that you spoke more quietly.
+Like – I would like you to speak more quietly.